OleCui/paper_GCGB/README.md

 ## Usage:
 - Download the datasets from [google drive](https://drive.google.com/drive/folders/1w9orlSgM_HlwGwaVWPLYgRqbjdQc7RCv)

-- Move the downloaded folder here
+- Move the downloaded datasets to this folder

 - Execute python main.py --dataset = ["B-datset" or "C-dataset" or "F-dataset"]